 Jane has worked at CSIRO for 10 years on a range of environmental and geological projects, linked with mining and resources.
 Jane has performed modelling, data analysis techniques using self organising maps (SOM), coal quality and geosequestration projects and currently works across the Energy, Mineral Resources and Land and Water business units.
 Jane has led projects developing knowledge and tools related to climate adaptation in mining, to reduce downtime and hazards associated with climate extremes and climate change.
 Jane has also worked coal seam gas potential and geosequestration projects and has performed geomorphological and terrain analyses for risk assessments.
 Prior to her career in geology, Jane worked in the London money markets in financial, commodities and futures trading and compliance.
 Jane moved to Australia in 2002.
 She holds the degrees of BSc (Hons) in geology (Birkbeck, London) and PhD in Geology and geomorphology from QUT Queensland.

 Jane has co-authored a book – The Earth as a Cradle for Life, with team colleague, Professor Frank Stacey, physicist and fellow at CSIRO.
-Jane and Frank’s second book is due to be published by CRC Press in August 2017 – Practical Handbook of Earth Science.
+Jane and Frank’s second book was published by CRC Press in August 2017 – Practical Handbook of Earth Science.

 |Dr Xun Luo is a Senior Principal Research Scientist and Leader of Geomechanics and Ground Control Team in the Energy Flagship.
 He has worked with CSIRO for 20 years, on microseismic research and development in mining for risk management and production control.
 Dr Luo obtained his BSc degree in 1982 and MSc degree in 1986 in geophysics from Chengdu University of Technology, and PhD in 1994 in geophysics from Victoria University of Wellington.
 Since 1994, Dr Luo has participated and led more than 30 research projects in mining seismology in Australia and overseas, and his microseismic research team has got international reputation.
 Dr Luo’s research interests include passive seismic monitoring, seismic tomography, non-contact ground vibration sensing using laser vibrametry, earthquake monitoring, and hardware and software development.|